Improved Epstein-Glaser renormalization in $x$-space versus differential renormalization: Introduction

 The plan of the paper is as follows.
 In Section~\ref{sec:get-ready} we lay out the basic renormalization procedure, for divergent graphs which are primitive (that is, without divergent subgraphs).
 The mathematical task is to extend a function or distribution defined away from the origin of $\bR^d$ to the whole of $\bR^d$.
 This is a simplification of a more general extension problem of distributions defined off a diagonal, calling on the translation invariance of the distributions involved.

-In Section~\ref{sec:convoluted}, adapting work by Horv\'ath, and later by Ortner and Wagner, we adjust our convolution-like engine.
+In Section~\ref{sec:convoluted}, adapting work by Horv\'ath, and later by Ortner and Wagner, we adjust our convolu\-tion-like engine.
 Horv\'ath's results have not found their way into textbooks, and seem little known to physicists: it falls to us here to report on, and complete them, in some detail.

 The long Sections \ref{sec:tough-going} and~\ref{sec:graphic-arts} deliver detailed and fully explicit calculations of concrete (tadpole-part-free) graphs.
 The ``integration by parts'' method of~\cite{FreedmanJL92} is put on a surer theoretical footing here by linking it to the successive extensions in~\cite{NikolovST13} and the ``locality'' rule in~\cite{KuznetsovTV96}.
 In every case, differential renormalization yields the leading term; here we do find the correcting terms necessary to fulfil the algebraic strictures in~\cite{Carme, NikolovST13}.
 The dilation behaviour of the renormalized graphs is examined.
 We trust that these two sections give a clear picture of the perturbative expansions for the four-point function $\sG^4(x_1,x_2,x_3,x_4)$.